DaAwesomeP/tab-counter/README.md

 A button badge that shows the number of tabs open in a window.
 Tested for Firefox and Opera.

-This addon was created as a WebExtension Replacement for [Michael Kraft's Tab Counter](https://addons.mozilla.org/en-US/firefox/addon/tab-counter/).
+This addon is forked from DaAwesomeP who created it as a WebExtension Replacement for [Michael Kraft's Tab Counter](https://addons.mozilla.org/en-US/firefox/addon/tab-counter/).

-_The following are links for DaAwesomeP's downloads._

 | Platform | Badges |
 | :------: | :----- |